ethereum/remix-vscode/README.md

 * The plugin system requires a valid JSON string that contains the information needed.
   Add your `JSON` plugin info into the input box.
 An example is given below.

-  The URL can contain any URL or a local file.
+  The URL can contain any URL or a local file.<br>Make sure to give your plugin a unique name.
+You can't have two plugins with the same name.
 ```json
 {
   "name": "solhint-dev",